rohinchandra-li/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 Copilot community setup resembles any other community.
 The Copilot community template reduces setup work and ongoing community management.
 After setup completion, the community includes a cover photo, description, and an onboarding checklist that is specific to this community.
 Admins can add customizations.

->[!NOTE]
-> To create this community, Microsoft 365 Copilot licenses _must be present_ on the tenant. *You don't need to assign licenses to the network admin or corporate communicator who's setting up the community*.

 ## Explore tools to build membership, content, and engagement

 :::image type="content" source="../media/engage/admin/engage-copilot-adoption-sug-content-new.png" alt-text="Screenshot shows what Copilot adoption community page looks like.":::